 Troops sweep border, Protestants demand offensive against IRA

-BELFAST, Northern Ireland (AP) _ British and Irish troops, with spotter helicopters flying overhead, combed the Irish border Monday for IRA guerrillas who have killed 10 police officers and a soldier in four days.
+BELFAST, Northern Ireland (AP) _ British and Irish forces are combing the Irish border with helicopters and on foot in a joint search for the IRA guerrillas who have killed 10 police officers and a soldier in four days.

 Protestant politicians demanded a ″relentless offensive″ against the IRA, which is trying to drive the British from Northern Ireland and is outlawed on both sides of the border.

-Officials gave few details of the operation along 80 miles of the frontier from Newry, where an Irish Republican Army mortar attack killed nine police officers Thursday, to Country Fermanagh, where IRA gunmen shot a police sergeant to death Sunday outside a Roman Catholic church.
+Officials gave few details of the operation that began Monday along 80 miles of the frontier from Newry, where an Irish Republican Army mortar attack killed nine police officers Thursday, to Country Fermanagh, where IRA gunmen shot a police sergeant to death Sunday outside a Roman Catholic church.

 ″It’s a major operation, and we’re coordinating our efforts with the Irish army and police on their side of the border,″ said a British army spokesman who spoke on condition of anonymity.